GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) which
   demonstrates how to do things in a purely functional way in JavaScript.

-* If all this does not help, try reading [this](https://gchristensen.github.io/posts/understand-functional-programming-in-20-minutes/), starting over again if needed.
+* If all this does not help, try reading [this](https://gchristensen.github.io/posts/understand-functional-programming-in-20-minutes/).

 After you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain